charly-lang/charly/docs/guide.md

 If you call require on the same file twice, it will result the value returned by the very first call.

+If you call require on a file that was already required before, a cached version will be returned.
+The file won't be executed twice.

 __main.ch__
 ```javascript
 let external = require("./external.ch")